What is EMDR?

 The EMDR protocol typically includes a three-tier protocol.

-- Keeping the memory of PAST event
+1. Keeping the memory of the PAST event

-- Learning a lesson in PRESENT
+2. Learning a lesson in PRESENT

-- Guiding path for FUTURE
+3. Guiding path for the FUTURE

 Since everyone coming to the clinic holds a distinct past, varying intensity of trauma response, and unique physiological orientation, treatment durations differ as per the individual need.